Habitat for Humanity Macedonia

 Many families in Macedonia live in overcrowded homes together with parents or grandparents and cannot afford new apartments.
 To address the need, Habitat has started construction of an entire housing complex in Veles, an industrial city in the center of the country.
-In its second phase, the project plans to assist 78 families in building new homes.
+Since the groundbreaking in 2008, this project has provided new affordable homes for 36 families.

 Meet a Habitat family

 There is hope and joy in the small house of the Madjarov family in Veles.
 Sashko Madjarov, his wife Gabriela and their oneyear old daughter Jovana, have been living in a 65-squaremeters house of Sashko’s mother for more than ten years.
 Sashko and Gabriela decided to address the crucial questions of owning a home.

 Sashko works as a professional driver and Gabriela is a sales lady in a Top Shop franchise for the past year and a half.
 They had small savings that they were willing to invest in becoming a partner family of Habitat for Humanity Macedonia.
 The good word travels fast, a satisfied partner family of the same project that has already settled down in the apartment talked to Sashko and Gabriela and recommended them to apply for an apartment in the Habitat settlement in Veles.

 ”There is just not enough space for the seven people from five generations living in the 65 square-meters house.
 It means a lot to have a home of your own, which is the reason we decided to make this step and apply for the Habitat New Build project,” says Gabriela when asked about the change it will bring to their lives.

 You can help Macdonian families improve their living conditions by taking one or more of the following actions:

 Join one of the scheduled Global Village trips to Macedonia or lead your own.
 For more information visit: habitat.org/gv